intel/linux-sgx/docker/README.md

 SGX KVM support is not yet available.
 This means we can only have SGX applications isolated at container (process boundary) level.
 This demo does not show how to deploy SGX app containers into different VMs.

-Another potential issue to support VMs: to connect to AESM running in separate VM, we need expose its Unix socket as TCP sockt listening for incoming requests.
+Another issue to support VMs: to connect to AESM running in separate VM, we need expose its Unix socket as TCP sockt listening for incoming requests.

 Potential solution: Use a proxy server container (e.g., socat) on the same VM as AESM to do the listening and forwarding of the requests to the AESM socket.
 On the application VM, also a proxy client container (e.g., socat) to forward the request to the proxy server.
+This is demostrated in util/set_up_aesm_socat.sh and util/run_sample_with_socat.sh scripts.

 ### Scale deployment to multi-host clusters